-- 1) Collaborate with TDOE's early learning division, or office of early learning, on the development of program improvement efforts, which include measures of programmatic and instructional quality indicators; - 2) Have the option to participate in a full-year pilot of the CLASS Environments scale to measure pre-K classroom environments.
-Districts that choose to participate in the full-year pilot will be required to maintain reliability in pre-K CLASS Observation as it is a prerequisite for CLASS Environments certification.
-Participating districts will be asked to submit CLASS Environments data to TDOE early learning division; - 3) Annually VPK teachers receive coaching feedback based on classroom visits using the Classroom Assessment Scoring System (CLASS) or another district selected model for coaching pre-K instructional excellence.
-If using CLASS, observations must be conducted by a reliably trained district staff person;
+- 1) collaborate with TDOE's early learning division, or office of early learning, on the development of program improvement efforts, which include measures of programmatic and instructional quality indicators; - 2) administer the CLASS Environments, or ECERS-3 to measure classroom environmental quality, to all first-year teachers in VPK (new class, new teacher, or recently changed grade levels) and to all other VPK teachers on a rotating three-year cycle.
+When using CLASS or ECERS-3, observations must be conducted by a reliably trained district staff person.

+3) Annually VPK teachers receive coaching feedback based on classroom visits using the Classroom Assessment Scoring System (CLASS) or another district selected model for coaching pre-K instructional excellence.
+If using CLASS, observations must be conducted by a reliably trained district staff person.